-If for some reason your current tattoo doesn’t appeal to you, you might consider concealing it with cover up tattoos.
-Any tattoo can be covered up, although it may need to be faded with laser tattoo removal first (usually only 2-3 sessions required).
+If for some reason your current tattoo doesn’t appeal to you, you might consider concealing it with cover-up tattoos.
+Any tattoo can be covered up, although it may need to be faded with laser tattoo removal first (usually only 2-3 sessions are required).
 The design should be able to accommodate a large volume of black shading and can cover a wider coverage.
-With that, you must not get a tribal tattoo design as a cover up as it will not simply work.
-Custom made designs are an ideal option, but you can consult any design of your choice to your tattoo artist.
+With that, you must not get a tribal tattoo design as a cover-up as it will not simply work.
+Custom-made designs are an ideal option, but you can consult any design of your choice with your tattoo artist.
 Even if you have a large, solid black tattoo, a good cover-up tattoo artist will work with you to create a strategy for covering it with a new design you can get excited about.

 FACTORS THAT AFFECT HOW TO GET A COVER-UP TATTOO

 When considering a cover-up tattoo, the following factors will impact the process, the outcome, and ultimately, your satisfaction with the cover-up tattoo:

 - Colour of the original tattoo.
 The lighter the colors and the softer the application of ink, the more leniency you will have when it comes to the color and design of your cover-up tattoo.
 Darker tattoos with heavy use of ink are harder to cover up than softer-colored tattoos with less ink.
 Bright color cover-ups are usually covering other brightwork!
 The bolder and darker you go the better the cover-up will be.
 For example, it would be easier to do a cover-up of a tattoo done in the watercolor style than it would be to cover up a traditional style tattoo.
 In cases where stronger colors are used, your artist may recommend a fading first.